-Prof. Renaldas Raišutis Kaunas University of Technology
+Prof. Renaldas Raišutis Kaunas University of Technology Expertise areas are:

 Development of acoustic methods for investigation of physical and mechanical properties of materials; application of ultrasonic methods for quality control of cereal products; study of the application of echolocation methods; development of ultrasonic transducers for measuring instruments.